spiraldb/ziggy-pydust/docs/guide/classes.md

 ### Super

-The `py.super(Type, self)` function returns a proxy `py.PyObject(root)` that can be used to invoke methods on the super class.
+The `py.super(Type, self)` function returns a proxy `py.PyObject` that can be used to invoke methods on the super class.
 This behaves the same as the Python builtin [super](https://docs.python.org/3/library/functions.html#super).

 ## Properties